AkashKrDutta/lanyon-plus/_posts/2017-1-17-The-kickstart.md

 <br>
 Well there is no restriction on things not to do... try out everything, thats the best way to learn!
 But I would suggest only one thing to the freshmen:<br>

-> _Not to panic when things not go your way, relax and try learing things
-> from here, the days of mugging are gone._<br>
+>_Not to panic when things not go your way, relax and try learing thingsfrom here, the days of mugging are gone._<br>

 Also this was just my view of an ideal approach, I said already, only to take hints from these things, new campus is left for your exploration!